Alarm System Permits

 Right-of-Way (ROW) Permits are a crucial component in managing safe and effective use of City streets and sidewalks during utility construction activities.
 These permits allow the City to coordinate with utility providers on excavation and temporary traffic control necessary to access and maintain their utility system; providing effective service delivery while maintaining public amenities and transportation infrastructure.
 The permits also facilitate oversight of ROW construction work by the Public Works Inspection Division, which enforces the ROW Construction Management Ordinance and restoration standards.

-- On March 1, 2021, applications for municipally owned utilities (only) will be received online in e-TRAKiT.
+- In Spring 2021, applications for municipally owned utilities (only) will be received online in e-TRAKiT.

-- On April 1, 2021, all applications will be received online in e-TRAKiT.
+- In Summer 2021, all applications will be received online in e-TRAKiT.

 - Additional information will be provided as access to the upgraded system becomes available.